-- How teachers will be prepared to deliver unique or particularly challenging aspects of the curriculum and instructional methods; - What professional development and resources will staff receive in order to effectively use any technological instructional materials and Ed.
-Tech tools; - What professional development will take place prior to school opening and the topics that will be covered during this induction period; and - The process for evaluating the efficacy of the professional development program.
+- How teachers will be prepared to deliver unique or particularly challenging aspects of the curriculum and instructional methods; - What professional development and resources will staff receive in order to effectively lead any virtual learning and use technological instructional materials and Ed.
+Tech tools: - What professional development will take place prior to school opening and the topics that will be covered during this induction period; and - The process for evaluating the efficacy of the professional development program.